The Process of Getting Braces – Richardson, TX

 Discussing Oral Care

 No one receiving braces will leave without fully understanding how to take care of their oral health.
 While you will likely learn how to take care of your metal fixtures early on in your consultation, you’ll need to understand how to best care for your teeth and gums during this time.
 From how to brush and floss to the type of toothpaste you should use and recommended products that can make cleaning easier, Dr. Jones and Dr. Hanson will make sure you leave feeling confident and knowing how to take care of your smile while wearing braces.

 Your treatment will require necessary adjustments along the way.
 The wire you are required to wear often needs adjusting and tightening to keep your teeth moving in the right direction, which is why you will be expected to maintain regular appointments based on the recommendations of your orthodontist.
 You will receive a new wire that encourages continued movement of your teeth.

 Apart from the regular orthodontist appointments, you’ll need to make sure you continue to see your dentist as well.
 Regular cleanings and checkups are necessary even while wearing braces.
 Should you develop a problem along the way, your dentist and orthodontist can work together to make sure it is addressed in a timely manner and doesn’t hinder your treatment plan as it pertains to your braces.

 Foods to Avoid

-Dr. Jones will also provide a list of foods you will need to avoid during your treatment.
+Dr. Jones and Dr. Hanson will also provide a list of foods you will need to avoid during your treatment.
 From hard and crunchy foods to those that are sticky, these food items can cause damage to your metal braces and cause a delay in treatment.
 It is highly advised that anything hard be cut into more manageable pieces to prevent excess pressure on your teeth and braces, and anything sticky be avoided as much as possible to prevent a bracket from coming off.